zbowling/media-stack/README.md

 ## 📝 Notes

 - This is my personal setup optimized for my use case
-- No VPN is included by default (but easy to add)
+- No VPN is included by default in this setup to tunnel traffic through, but adding [Gluetun](https://github.com/qdm12/gluetun) would be trivial.
-- Tailscale provides secure remote access without opening ports
+- Tailscale provides secure remote access without opening ports and it's what I use to access my services.
 - Public access is optional and only recommended for Jellyfin/Jellyseerr
-- All data persists in Docker volumes and your configured media directories

 ## 🤝 Contributing

 Feel free to open issues or submit PRs if you find improvements or have suggestions!
+There are many other media stack examples out there on github but this is just mine.

 ## ⚖️ License

+MIT License

 This project is provided as-is for educational and personal use.
 Please ensure you comply with all applicable laws and service terms when using this setup.